-Why My Dog Won't Eat
+Why Won't My Dog Eat & What Should I Do

 This post is written by our holistic veterinarian at "I and love and you", Dr. Angie Krause, DVM, CVA, CCRT.

 Food is love!
 How and what we feed our pets is a huge part of how we show our love.
 When our dogs won’t eat, it can be really distressing.
 In this article, I am going to outline why your dog might not be eating and what you can do it to help them finish their dinner.